 So there you have it.
 This is not law as such but is good practice and is what people like insurers and the HSE expect to see.

-Variations in audiometric testing frequency
+Variations in frequency of screening audiometry

 As the schedule above is not specified in law, employers do have some room for altering it, providing it is not putting people at risk.
 In practice, this usually means larger employers follow the schedule above as they are expected to put more resources to meeting it, while smaller ones do often vary it a bit to balance the risk against their costs - that old 'reasonably practicable' judgement again.